linuxlsr/azureLearning/README.md

 6. Resource group locks are cool, similar to lifecycle policies and rds but at the resource group level, keep someone from blowing all your stuff away with one click.

+7. Azure vm backups are significantly easier to implement than AWS Backup Plan.

+8. I do appreciate the email warning I get when a backup policy protected vm's backup is marked for delete with the rsv set to soft delete.

 ## Useful Links
  - [Device authentication link, for Azure's docker cli](https://microsoft.com/devicelogin)
  - [VM instance sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes)